 A handful of years ago I was so relieved to discover that there’s a name (Highly Sensitive Person, aka HSP) for what I thought were uniquely weird sensitivities.
 I also finally understood and now even celebrate the fact that I’m highly introverted.
-Thanks to these new insights into my personality, I’ve come to appreciate that the traits that make me seem “strange” to some are also the reasons that I’m a good personal coach and a successful writer and author.
+Thanks to these new insights into my personality, I’ve come to appreciate that the traits that make me seem “strange” to some are also the reasons that I enjoy and do well at being a coach and writer.

 Through most of my life I felt that if people knew what I was really like, they’d write me off as strange or different.
 What a thrill to discover I’m not alone: 15-20% of the population are thought to be highly sensitive (according to HSP expert Dr. Elaine Aron), and around 20% of all people tend towards introversion.
 Of the 15-20% who are HSPs, 70% are introverts.

 I’ve been enjoying fellow PT blogger Sophia Dembling’s blog about introverts, and it got me thinking of how difficult it can be to live this way in a world of extraverts.
 Add being highly sensitive to the mixture and you may feel like you want to hide from everything and everybody (partially to avoid trying to explain yourself to others).
 I’ve found that understanding why I am who I am has helped so much, and has helped me stop trying to fit in.

 Here are some of the more challenging aspects I’ve experienced living a highly sensitive introverted life:

 1) I’d prefer not to share a hotel room with you

 A few years ago, a well-meaning acquaintance suggested we rent a one-room apartment during an extended stay in Europe, though I was already happily ensconced in a cheap but cute hotel.